pen-lang/pen/doc/src/advanced-features/ffi.md

 ## Importing functions in foreign languages

-> Caveat: You can import foreign functions that might make side effects only in [system packages](system-injection.md#system-packages).
-See also [System injection](system-injection.md).

-You can import functions in foreign languages using [foreign import statements](/references/language/syntax.md#foreign-import-statement) which specify the functions' calling convention, names and types.
-Then, the functions are available under the names.
+You can import functions in foreign languages using [foreign import statements](/references/language/syntax.md#foreign-import-statement).
+The statements specify the foreign functions' calling convention, names and types.
+After imported, the functions are available under the names.

+You might specify calling conventions of foreign functions in a format of string literals after `import foreign` keywords optionally.
+Currently, only the C calling convention is supported as `"c"`.
+If the options are omitted, the functions are imported with the native calling convention of the language.

 ```pen
 import foreign "c" foo \(number, number) number
 ```

+> Caveat: You can import foreign functions that might make side effects **only in [system packages](system-injection.md#system-packages)**.
+See also [System injection](system-injection.md).

 ## Exporting functions to foreign languages